More than 80% of the population lack access to a decent toilet.

-In a country of around 4.5 million people, 1.1 million people have no safe water and 3.7 million have no sanitation.
-The resulting diseases kill 500 children every year from preventable diarrhoeal diseases.
+In a country of around 4.5 million people, 1.4 million people have no clean water and 3.7 million have no decent toilets.
+As a result, over 700 children under five die every year from diarrhoeal diseases related to water and sanitation.

 Without these basic human services, many Liberians do not have the good health or time for education or to be able to work to support their families.

 The country's president, Ellen Johnson Sirleaf, is a strong advocate for water, sanitation and hygiene.
 She is an ambassador for WaterAid at the highest level, spreading awareness of our work across Liberia and beyond.

 WaterAid is working with local partners to provide access to safe water and toilets in remote communities across Liberia.
 These basic services are the building blocks for health, education and livelihoods.